cdklabs/construct-hub/README.md

   Lambda Function verifies the package version from the event is eligible for ConstructHub (i.e: it is a `jsii` package, using an allowed license, etc...) before staging it in an S3 bucket, then notifying the ingestion SQS Queue.

+  > No backfill provision is currently implemented for the `CodeArtifact`
+  > source.
+If a ConstructHub instance is started off from a pre-existing
+  > CodeArtifact repository, the operator should manually inject all relevant
+  > packages from said repository into the ingestion queue.
+  >
+  > A managed back-fill procedure will be provided in the future.

   - A **high-severity** alarm triggers if the CodeArtifact Forwarder function encounters failures.